 I would love to purchase an AeroGarden Farm, but I think the standard AeroGarden farm, with only 12″ of grow height would simply be far too restrictive for most people.
 Similarly, while I can see the appeal of the Farm XL, most of the crops that are commonly grown in AeroGardens are fairly easily accommodated by 24″ of growing height.
 Personally, I think the Farm Plus is a good compromise and would work well for most people.

 I hope you’ve enjoyed this AeroGarden comparison and review.
 As you can see, I’m passionate about AeroGardens and indoor gardening in general.
 This whole website is dedicated to sharing my knowledge and learning more about indoor gardening.

 If you’d like to consider some other indoor smart garden options, check out my article which discusses AeroGarden vs Click And Grow, which is another very popular indoor smart garden.
+I’ve also written a review of my experience using the Click And Grow.
 Alternatively, check out this article which discusses some of the best indoor smart garden ideas.